-The emphasis is critical thinking; what we know, what we need to know and how we get to know it.
+The emphasis is on what we know, what we need to know and how we get there.
 Mathematics is an important tool if you are doing Physics.
 This course assumes you are not planning to be a physicist, (if you are you are in the wrong course) but all of you will be decision-makers.
 Some of you will be leaders making decisions that affect not only your lives and those of your family but the lives of many others as well.
-Using modified case studies, examples and experimentation you will have the opportunity to develop informed decision making skills.
+The emphasis will be concepts, facts, and how to integrate them to make an informed decision.
+So prepare to challenge your preconceived ideas, and think.